 The year-on-year improvement was also encouraging, with the Middle Eastern region reaching an all-time high of 45%.

 Reasons for the discrepancy between Part 1 and Part 2 pass rates may include the fact that many candidates sit for Part 1 first and, as we can see, many candidates fail.
 Therefore, Part 1 seems to weed out the less-prepared candidates.
-The candidates who go on to take Part 2 were well-prepared for Part 1.
-And, now that they are more familiar with the exam, they are even more prepared for Part 2.
+The candidates who went on to take Part 2 were well-prepared for Part 1.
+And now that they are more familiar with the exam, they are even more prepared for Part 2.
 You can take the exam parts in any order, but starting with Part 1 is popular, and that may be partly why its pass rates are lower.

 Another potential reason for Part 2’s pass rate success is the fact that Part 2 tests candidates on a narrower range of subjects and, consequently, requires a bit less preparation than Part 1.
 Part 1 covers a broad scope of topics and can, therefore, be more difficult for some.